 15 Apr Structural Repair and Strengthening

 Buildings aren’t invulnerable, and a wide variety of factors can lead to structural damage.
-Whether your home has suffered from subsidence, has experienced traumatic damage or (if it’s an older building) is simply feeling its age, it may need to be repaired or strengthened.
+Whether your home has suffered from subsidence, has experienced traumatic damage or (if it’s an older building) is simply feeling its age, these concerns mean that you may need structural repairs or strengthening.

 So what might be needed to achieve this?